Climate change impacts and adaptation

 - Define and recommend feasible mechanisms, measures and policies for ensuring that tourism businesses participate in implementing the appropriate adaptation strategies in the industry and various sectors of activity.

-Resume of the final report (in french)
+Summary of the final report (in french)

 Analysis of Socioeconomic Impacts and Adaptation to Climate Change by Quebec’s Tourism Industry (Presentation at the International Conference on Tourism, Climate Change and Sustainability - Bournemouth - UK)